Precision Measurement of the Branching Fraction of $D^{+}\to \mu^{+}\nu_{\mu}$

 \oddsidemargin -0.2cm \evensidemargin -0.2cm

 The leptonic decays of charmed mesons offer an important test-bed to access the quark mixing-matrix elements and test lepton flavor universality (LFU).
-In the standard model~(SM) of particle physics, the partial width of $D^+\to \ell^+\nu_\ell$ ($\ell=e$, $\mu$ or $\tau$) can be written as~\cite{decayrate}
+In the standard model~(SM) of particle physics, the fully radiative inclusive decay rate of $D^+\to \ell^+\nu_\ell$ ($\ell=e$, $\mu$ or $\tau$) can be written as~\cite{decayrate}